Church of St Stephen on-the-Cliffs, Blackpool: Architecture

 The church is constructed in bright red brick with stone dressings.
 The windows contain tracery in Decorated style.
 The plan of the church includes north and south chapels, the columbarium to the north, the baptistry to the northeast, and the narthex to the west.
 The interior of the church is lined with red sandstone.
 The furnishings in the choir, dating from 1927, are decorated with finely carved figures of angel musicians and saints.
 The integral pulpit is in red sandstone and is carved with saints under canopies and foliage.
 The Actors' Chapel forms part of the north aisle.
 Its reredos is painted with figures representing singers, dancers, entertainers and Saint Genesius, the patron saint of actors.
 On the walls of the chapel are alabaster tablets inscribed with the names of entertainers, including Noël Coward, Sybil Thorndike, Arthur Askey, George Formby, Ivor Novello, and Edith Evans.
 The stained glass includes a window by Baron Arild Rosencrantz, dated 1935, with depictions of Parsifal, representing opera, Everyman, representing drama, and Galahad.
 This was created in memory of John Huddlestone, an impresario, and John Tiller, the creator of the Tiller Girls.
 Elsewhere is stained glass by Shrigley and Hunt dating from the 1930s, and by Harry Stammers from the 1960s.
-Also in the church is a statue of Madonna donated by Tessie O'Shea.
+Also in the church is a statue of the Madonna donated by Tessie O'Shea.
 The three-manual pipe organ was built by Henry Willis between 1881 and 1895.
 It was formerly in St Philip's Church, Blackburn, and was moved to St Stephen's in about 1975 when St Philip's was demolished.